18F/methods/_pages/decide/journey-mapping.md

 ## Reasons to use it

-To provide design teams with a bird’s-eye view of a service that helps them see the order of interactions that make up a user’s experience including the complexity, successes, pain points, and emotions users experience along the way.
+To provide design teams with a bird’s-eye view of a service that helps them see the sequence of interactions that make up a user’s experience including the complexity, successes, pain points, and emotions users experience along the way.

 ## Time required